fenago/Grokking-Deep-Learning/Lab_13.md

 dent in this conversation.
 Google proposed that we don’t need to centralize a dataset in order to train a model over it.
 The company proposed this question: what if instead of bringing all the data to one place, we could bring the model to the data?
-This is a new, exciting subfield of machine learning called federated learning, and it’s what this chapter is about.
+This is a new, exciting subfield of machine learning called federated learning, and it’s what this lab is about.

 What if instead of bringing the corpus of training data to one place to train a model, you